Bisbee Residential Historic District: Description of the District

 large, luxurious boarding house, both on Quarry Canyon.
 Continuing west into the Mason Hill neighborhood, significant examples on two parallel streets include the early Mason House, the Michael J. Brophy House, and a Craftsman style house, all on Oak Street, as well as the Coles/Overlock House on O'Hare Street.
 Near the top of Quarry Canyon Avenue, Roberts Avenue branches off to the right.
 Another public concrete stair descends from Roberts Avenue down to Tombstone Canyon Road.
 This stair negotiates a steeply pitched slope down to Perley Avenue, which provides sole access from its landing to a total of six houses.
 Returning along Quarry Canyon Avenue and then heading west on Tombstone Canyon Road, one passes by the south edge of the Tank Hill neighborhood, where a good example of box construction can be seen at 215 Tombstone Canyon.
-Proceeding west leads to a complex of buildings located on either side of a small sidecanyon between Tank Hill and Art Hill.
-Among these buildings are 225B Tombstone Canyon, a good example of the vernacular Pyramidal Cottage type, and a former Mormon Church, adaptively used as apartments.
+Proceeding west leads to a complex of buildings located on either side of a small side-canyon between Tank Hill and Art Hill.
+Among these buildings are 225B Tombstone Canyon, a good example of a vernacular pyramidal cottage, and a former Mormon Church, adaptively used as apartments.
 Moving further west, Art Avenue follows another very steep side-canyon on the north side, with WPA concrete street paving, and a closely-spaced cluster of frame and box-construction houses.
 Along the line of Art Hill Gulch well beyond the house cluster, there is a succession of five CCC/SCS-built rubble stone check dams, the uppermost of which carries a foot trail across the gulch.
 Moving back to the left side of Tombstone Canyon, one can see high concrete retaining walls, probably built by the WPA.
 Opposite these walls Garden Avenue forks right from Tombstone Canyon and runs parallel to it along the canyon floor, one of the few flat areas of Old Bisbee.
 Passing by 416 Garden, a two-story 20th century commercial building, which originally housed a neighborhood store downstairs and an apartment above, one can see its side bearing walls made of regionally produced, soft gypsum blocks.
 The top courses of these walls show a pattern of weathering erosion typical of this material.